scottinsactown/Homeless-Services-in-Sacramento/README.md

 Execution Instructions
 -
-  1) Create a local PostgreSQL database named "HMIS_db"
+  1) Create a local PostgreSQL database named "HMIS_db".
-  2) Open DB_Load Jupyter Notebook, and add in your `username` and `password` in the second cell
+  2) Open DB_Load Jupyter Notebook, and add in your `username` and `password` in the second cell.
-  3) Run all cells in DB_Load Jupyter notebook
+  3) Run all cells in DB_Load Jupyter notebook.
-  4) From the terminal, navigate to the "Flask-App" folder and run app.py by typing: `python app.py`
+  4) From the terminal, navigate to the "Flask-App" folder and run app.py by typing: `python app.py`.
-  5) Open a new terminal, navigate to the "Homeless-Dashboard" folder, and have python set up a local server by typing `python -m http.server`
+  5) Open a new terminal, navigate to the "Homeless-Dashboard" folder, and have python set up a local server by typing `python -m http.server`.
-  6) Open your browser then go to the url `http://localhost:8000/`
+  6) Open your browser then go to the url `http://localhost:8000/`.
   7) Enjoy exploring the volume of program participants, the success rate of these programs, and the demographics of the individuals being served by the program!

 Contents
 -
 #### Data (folder):
 - DB_Load:
-    - Jupyter Notebook that executes raw SQL to create PostgreSQL database tables
+    - Jupyter Notebook that executes raw SQL to create PostgreSQL database tables.
-    - Formats then loads csv files into database
+    - Formats then loads csv files into database .
     - Creates multiple views and new aggregate tables in database.
 This uses the benefits of a relational database to extract valuable bits of information from the raw data.
-    - Uses Pandas to manipulate some tables and do some calculations on the data before writing back into database
+    - Uses Pandas to manipulate some tables and do some calculations on the data before writing back into database.
-- CSV files containing all raw data that is used in this project
+- CSV files containing all raw data that is used in this project.
     - Data source can be found [here](https://github.com/code4sac/sacramento-county-homeless-hmis-data/tree/master/data)
 #### Flask-App (folder):
 - app.py:
-    - Python file using Flask to create a local API that returns the aggregate tables as a JSON object
+    - Python file using Flask to create a local API that returns the aggregate tables as a JSON object.
 #### Homeless-Dashboard (folder):
-- index.html -> html file containing structure of dashboard
+- index.html -> html file containing structure of dashboard.
 - static:
-    - JS -> app.js -> a JavaScript file that hits Flask api and dynamically builds the dashboard
+    - JS -> app.js -> a JavaScript file that hits Flask api and dynamically builds the dashboard.
-    - CSS -> style.css -> a Cascading Style Sheet that adds style and formatting to the dashboard
+    - CSS -> style.css -> a Cascading Style Sheet that adds style and formatting to the dashboard.

 Authors
 -